 You’ll need to push the lamb’s head back in, then reach in and bring its forelegs forward under the head.
 You’re fighting the ewe’s contractions, so this can be a difficult and exhausting process.
 Go slow, being careful not to break the lamb’s umbilical cord.

 In Figure Seven, the hind legs are coming first, but the lamb’s body is upside down.
-(Hint: if the bottom of the lamb’s hind feet are facing the ground, the lamb is upside down.)
+(Hint: if the bottom of the lamb’s hind feet is facing the ground, the lamb is upside down.)

 A large ewe may be able to pass her lamb in this position without assistance.
 The second lamb in a set of triplets is often in this position.
 If assistance is needed, pull both hind legs gently and proceed as in Figure Two’s presentation.

 Figure Eight shows the lamb’s breech, rump and tail coming first, probably the most difficult positioning to recognize and correct.

 If the ewe’s labor is in its early stages, give the process some time to see if the lamb will realign on its own.
 It’s often hard for one’s hand to tell a rump in the birth canal from a head: Tails can feel like ears!

 Take some time to explore the lamb’s body and figure out where all its parts are.
 As the ewe’s labor advances this can become difficult; the hocks of the hind legs could even lodge against the pelvic bone.
 You’ll have to fight the ewe’s contractions in moving the lamb away from the birth canal until you can bring the hind legs towards you and then follow the instructions for the presentation shown in Figure Two.